luna404/herams-i18n/docs/index.rst

 This section aims to provide an overview of key icons used accross the platfrom and explains their meanings.

 * |favorites| **Favorites**: This allows you to create a personal list of favorite workspaces, accessible directly from the world map.
-See `Favorites`_ to learn more about how to add worksapces to your list Favorites.
+Further information on how to add workspaces to your `Favorites`_ is available in the `Contribute Data`_ chapter.
 * |settings| **Settings**: Use this button to access the HeRAMS admin interface.
-For more information on the HeRAMS admin interface is available in the `HeRAMS Administration`_ chapter.
+Additional information on the HeRAMS admin interface is available in the `HeRAMS Administration`_ chapter.
-* |user-guide| **User Guide**: Opens the HeRAMS user-guide.
+* |user-guide| **User Guide**: Opens the **HeRAMS User Guide**.
-* |workspace| **Workspaces**: This opens the list of all available workspace of a project.
+* |workspace| **Workspaces**: This opens the list of workspaces belonging to a project.
 See `here <#workspaces>`__ for more information on workspaces.
 * |dashboard| **Dashboard**: Opens the `Project Dashboard`_.
 * |view| **View Response**: Grants you view access to a specific item or record.
 * |pencil| **Edit**: Opens the data edit interface.
 More information on data editing and updating is available `here <#edit-date>`__.
 * |delete| **Delete**: Deletes a specific item or record.
-* |refresh| **Refresh Data Cache**: This button allows users to manually refresh the data cache of a workspace.
-Data is automatically refreshed every 30 minutes.
-This means if a record is updated, the changes are not immediately reflected on the dashboard.
-Thus, by manually refreshing the data cache of a workspace the time lag limitation can be overcome and the changes made will become visible immediately.
+* |refresh| **Refresh Data Cache**: This button allows you to manually refresh the data cache of a workspace.
+Data should be automatically synced upon creating, editing, and deleting responses.
+In case you feel that the automatic sync did not properly refresh your workspace, this button allows you to manually sync the workspace and retrieve the latest information from the HeRAMS database.
-* |download| **Download Data**: Opens the download interface, allowing you to export your data for further analysis in external applications.
+* |download| **Download Data**: Opens the data export interface, permitting users to export your data for further analysis in external applications.
 See `Download Data`_ for more information.
-* |pencil-thin| **Update Workspace**:  Enables you to alter the settings of an item (e.g. workspace, dashboard element, etc.)
+* |pencil-thin| **Update Workspace**:  Enables *Project Admins* to alter the settings of an item (e.g. workspace, dashboard element, etc.)
 * |share-icon| **Share Workspace**: Opens the user management page of a project or workspace.
 For more information on go to `User_management`__